ding-lab/TinJasmine/README.md

 See [CromwellRunner](https://github.com/ding-lab/CromwellRunner.git) for
 information about managing pipeline runs using Cromwell on LSF environments

+## Versions

+* v1.2
+  * VLD filter which has parameters passed via CWL
+  * Updated VEP annotation with options for v99, v100, and v102
+v1.1
+  * Initial version of TinJasmine compatible with CromwellRunner

 ### Subprojects

 The TinJasmine CWL workflow consists of number of smaller CWL tools which